Lenny Murphy: Last months on the Shankill

 On completing his sentence for the firearms charge, Lenny Murphy walked out of the Maze Prison on Friday, 16 July 1982.
 During his term inside, his wife Margaret initiated divorce proceedings which were being finalised at the time of his death.

 Murphy killed at least four more people over the next four months.
 He beat a partially disabled man to death one day after returning to the Shankill.
 Another victim sold him a car and was shot dead after demanding full payment.
 Murphy also attempted to extort money from local businessmen who had been sympathetic in the past, however this encroached on other loyalist paramilitaries with established protection rackets.

 In late August 1982, Murphy killed a part-time Ulster Defence Regiment soldier from the lower Shankill area who was closely involved with the UVF in Ballymena and was allegedly an informer.
 The man's body was not discovered for almost a year.
-In mid-October, Murphy and several associates kidnapped a Catholic man who was then tortured and beaten to death in Murphy's own house (temporarily vacated due to renovations).
+In mid-October, Murphy and several associates kidnapped a 48 year-old Catholic man, who was then tortured and beaten to death in Murphy's own house (temporarily vacated due to renovations).
 Murphy, who had left the house strewn with the victim's blood and teeth, was arrested for questioning the next morning but later released.
 The sadism of the widely publicised killing led to loyalism receiving a great deal of bad publicity and leading UVF figures concluded that Murphy's horrific methods had made him too much of a liability.